 4. After successful completion, type EXIT and press ENTER.

 Repair Windows Image

-Windows 10 critical error appears due to corruption of Windows image mounted in virtual drive.
+Windows 10 critical error appears due to the corruption of Windows image mounted in the virtual drive.
 Repair it using command-line instructions.

 1. Open Command Prompt as administrator.